 15. Black market – a market for high nicotine cigarettes will arise (including counterfeit VLN with high nicotine but appearing to be low nicotine) – the only uncertainty is how large it will become and how quickly it will grow.
 What have supporters of this measure learnt from the very large black market that serves New York?

 16. Gateway effects and criminalisation of youth – black marketeers are a gateway to other black-market products and have no scruples about age restrictions or what is sold to whom.
 It is likely that young people would enter the illicit supply chain as low-level suppliers (e.g. in schools) as is the case with illicit drugs.
 Supply to young people would continue, but the harms would be augmented by the criminalisation of adolescents as suppliers.

-17. Enforcement – a law like this will be difficult to enforce – either because it needs high penalties for people not to ignore it or because law-enforcement will be reluctant to enforce as it will seem unfair.
+17. Enforcement – a law like this will be difficult to enforce – either because it needs high penalties for people not to ignore it or because law enforcement will be reluctant to enforce it as it will seem unfair.
 Many officers may be smokers, former smokers or know smokers.
 Who will do the enforcement, how will it be done, and what is their attitude to it?
 For some, a prohibition is an opportunity for corruption.
-Also, beware a racist application of the law.
+Also, beware of a racist application of the law.
 The war on drugs has filled American prisons with people of colour – new offences are easily created, but expect inequality in the consequences.